c0d-0x/cruxpass/README.md

 📈 Roadmap
 Future enhancements may include:

-🔐 Additional password management tooling and CLI utilities

-📋 Clipboard integration on password generation
+- 📋 Clipboard integration on password generation

-🧠 Advanced search and filtering within stored data
+- 🧠 Advanced search and filtering within stored data

-🧪 Unit testing for critical functions
+- 🧪 Unit testing for critical functions

 🤝 Contributing
 Contributions are welcome!
 Please open issues or submit pull requests to help improve cruxPass.

 📄 License
-cruxPass is licensed under the MIT License.
+cruxpass is licensed under the MIT License.
 See the LICENSE file for details.